AayushmanKumar/PClub_Task_1/problem.md

 Help them by printing out the difference of scores for each test case if both the players play **optimally**.

 ## Input
-The first line of the input contains t (1 ≤ t ≤ 100) -- the number of test cases.
+The first line of the input contains $t (1 ≤ t ≤ 100)$ -- the number of test cases.

-The second line of each test case contains an integer n (1 ≤ n ≤ 100) — the number of elements in the array *A*.
+The second line of each test case contains an integer $n (1 ≤ n ≤ 100)$ — the number of elements in the array *A*.

 The third line of each test case contains n integers of the array *A*.